-At RUN:ZEN we offer a variety of workshops that teach mindful running.
-When people are signing up, there are often two questions they are curious about having answered on a workshop.
-First, they wonder, ‘What does mindful running actually mean?’ and second, ‘Why might I find it useful?’
+At RUN:ZEN we offer a variety of workshops and events that teach mindful running.
+When people are signing up, there are often two questions they are curious about having answered.
+First, ‘What does mindful running actually mean?’ and second, ‘Why might I find it useful?’
 So, we’d like to start to unpack mindful running for you in the way that we experience and teach it.

 What is mindful running?